 Section 1.
 Definition

-Young Democratic Socialists (YDS) chapters within the geographic area defined by a DSA Local Chapter may affiliate as a branch of that Local Chapter, in which case the local YDS chapter may send a representative to the Local Chapter Steering Committee.
+Young Democratic Socialists of America (YDSA) chapters within the geographic area defined by a DSA Local Chapter may affiliate as a branch of that Local Chapter, in which case the local YDSA chapter may send a representative to the Local Chapter Steering Committee.

 Section 1.
 Duration

 The Local Chapter will have Ad Hoc Committees or Working Groups, which will exist for a limited and explicit duration.
 Ad Hoc Committees may be established by a vote of members in good standing at a Regular Meeting of the Local Chapter.

 Section 2.
 Duties

 Chairs of Ad Hoc Committees will keep the Steering Committee and the Regular Meetings of the Local Chapter informed on the activities of the committee.